Staci’s Travel Tips

 Like many travelers, I’ve developed my own routines and preferences for doing life on the road.
 Some I do purely for my own amusement, others I find are necessary for my comfort.
 While some of this might seem a bit OCD to you, my quirky ways make me a less cranky and more well-adjusted companion.
 And so, I willingly expose myself in the likely event that it will help you in your journey.
 I’ve learned what works for me over the years and encourage you to do the same.
 Bonne chance!

 A word on being FLEXIBLE.
-Without a doubt this is the single best quality one can possess when traveling (perhaps in life), especially if you are with a group, especially if you don’t know your travel companions well.
-I have found myself in the craziest situations of my life whilst abroad and a more rigid person would have gone straight to the loony bin at best – to prison at worst!
+Without a doubt, this is the single best quality one can possess when traveling (perhaps in life), especially if you are with a group, especially if you don’t know your travel companions well.
+I have found myself in the craziest situations of my life whilst abroad and a more rigid person would have gone straight to the loony bin at best—to prison at worst!
 Sometimes things don’t always go the way you’d imagined.
-Bring along a self-deprecating sense of humor; life will be better.

 People